How to Use Caffeine for Productivity Without Burning Out

 Optimum Nutrition’s Amino Energy is a lower dosage caffeine that might be good for those newer to the pre-workout game.

-I’m currently enjoying Pre-Jym Pinapple Strawberry pre-workout but my body is used to the higher levels of caffeine dosage so I only recommend this one for people who’s done other caffeine products before and know their limits or exercise pretty intensely.
+I have enjoyed Pre-Jym Pineapple Strawberry pre-workout but my body was used to the higher levels of caffeine dosage.
+I only recommend this one for people who have used other caffeine products before and know their limits or exercise pretty intensely.

-When I run out of my Pre-Jym, I’ve been curious to try Chris Bumstead’s new Secret Stuff.
+When I do run out of my Pre-Jym, I’ve been curious to try Chris Bumstead’s new Secret Stuff.
+Reviews seem great.

 Whatever you choose to do to incorporate the powerful boost of caffeine in your life, remember to start small, stay focused on achieving your goal, and don’t let caffeine impact your sleep routine!